CenterForOpenScience/experimenter/docs/source/experiments_ref.md

 - **fullControls**: whether to use the full player controls.
 If false, display a single button to play audio from the start.
   - type: true/false
   - default: true
-- **mustPlay**: should the user be forced to play the clip before leaving the page?
+- **mustPlay**: should the participant be forced to play the clip before leaving the page?
   - type: true/false
   - default: true
 - **sources**: list of objects specifying audio src and type